 Cover up.
 Although it is summer, if you want to protect your skin from mosquitoes, it’s a good idea to wear long-sleeved shirts and pants when hanging out outside.

 Use fans.
-Mosquitoes are awful flyers, so keeping multiple fans circulating while spending time in your yard can make it harder for them to land on you.
+Mosquitoes are weak flyers, so keeping multiple fans circulating while spending time in your yard can make it harder for them to land on you.

 Let Ehrlich help you prevent mosquito bites